 [Ed.
 Note: The following post was written for Prison Path.
 It is reprinted here.
-This post was also edited in December 2017 to reflect the new name of Corrections Corporation of America, CoreCivic.]
+This post was also edited in 2017 to reflect the new name of Corrections Corporation of America, CoreCivic and again in 2020 to reflect new allegations of wrongdoing against the company.]

 The private prison industry takes in over $5 billion per year in revenue.
 Companies like CoreCivic and the GEO Group (formerly Wackenhut Corrections) employ thousands of people across the United States.
 Other vendors provide specific services to government correctional facilities such as food preparation and inmate healthcare.